openvinotoolkit/openvino/docs/notebooks/llava-multimodal-chatbot-optimum-with-output.rst

 Convert model to OpenVINO IR format using Optimum CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`back to top ⬆️ <#Table-of-contents:>`__

 OpenVINO supports PyTorch models via conversion to OpenVINO Intermediate
 Representation format.
 For convenience, we will use OpenVINO integration
-with HuggingFace Optimum. 🤗 `Optimum
+with HuggingFace Optimum. `Optimum
 Intel <https://huggingface.co/docs/optimum/intel/index>`__ is the
-interface between the 🤗 Transformers and Diffusers libraries and the
+interface between the Transformers and Diffusers libraries and the
 different tools and libraries provided by Intel to accelerate end-to-end
 pipelines on Intel architectures.